LED bulbs use 75% less energy than incandescent bulbs — DOE

 • 3Rigid foam (XPS/EPS) glued to the concrete is the only safe way to insulate a basement.

-The Underground Trap
+The Underground risk

 You want more space.
 You have a cold, concrete box under your house.
 You think: "I'll put up some 2x4s, stuff pink fluffy insulation between them, slap up drywall, and make a playroom."